"Everyone dies not everyone really lives" ~ Braveheart.

 - Find something you love and pursue it.

-- Ignore the voices of naysayers (and the monkey on your own shoulder) as you consider your newfound freedom.
+- Ignore the voices of naysayers (often those that are closest to you and the monkey on your own shoulder) as you consider options with your newfound freedom.

 - Acknowledge all the things where you are “better than most people”.
 Where YOU are already the one-eyed man!

 - Accept that you’ve still got a lot of living to do.
-You are aged 60 in the western world, where the average life expectancy is another 25 years for women and 20 years for men.
+If you are aged 60 in the western world, the average life expectancy is another 25 years for women and 20 years for men.
 A lifetime!

 - The only barrier to your dreams is your thinking, “Whether you think you can, or you think you can’t - you're right."- Henry Ford.

 - Find a mentor or coach.
-Find someone you look up to and respect.
-Find someone who will support you.
+Someone you look up to and respect and someone who will support you.
 You don’t have to do it all on your own.

 - Don’t live your life for someone else.
 Not your husband or wife or partner.
 Not your kids and definitely not your friends.
 As James Altucher says “Choose yourself".